RetronEletron/PortageForest/README.md

 - TDE (Works perfectly from temporary usage)

-- Pantheon (Works fine from the stable branch although testing seems broken)
+- Pantheon (Unusable on stable and extremely broken on testing)

 - Deepin (Entirely broken not able to get installed unless heavy modifications to the ebuilds or complete new ones)